This is a guide covering everything you need to know about stone sculptures.

 What is the Process to Sculpt a Stone Sculpture?

 With the precise method of carving stones, the work usually begins with selecting the painting stone, the attributes that will influence the artist’s choice in the design process.

 An artist who uses a straightforward approach may use drawings but avoid the use of a visual model.

-The complete form or figure is first made on the stone itself, as the artist removes objects, drawings on the stone board and develops the work along the way.
+The complete form or figure is first made on the stone itself.

 The indirect method, where the sculptor starts with a clearly defined model, is copied from the stone.